 Matches will be won by two (2) pulls out of three (3).
 A team winning a match by two (2) pulls to nil (0) will score three (3) points, the losing team scoring no (0) points.
-A team winning a match by two (2) pulls to one (1) will score two (2) points, the losing team scoring one (1) point
+A team winning a match by two (2) pulls to one (1) will score two (2) points, the losing team scoring one (1) point.

-21. NO PULL
+21 NO PULL

-A "No Pull" will be declared in the event of;
+A "No Pull" will be declared in the event of:

-- a) both teams being guilty of infringements; after twice being cautioned. - b) both teams being guilty of inactivity: A warning shall be given to both teams before a No Pull for inactivity is given in order for both teams to have a possibility to react.
-The judge will point to his/her watch as a warning. - c) both teams leaving go of the rope before the finish of a pull. - d) a pull being interrupted without infringement by either of the teams, the teams will be granted a reasonable rest and retake the pull. - 21.1 When a "No pull" is declared, in the case of a) during the points phase of a competition, the pull will not be repeated.
+- a) both teams being guilty of infringements; after twice being cautioned - b) both teams being guilty of inactivity or a stalemate/deadlock (most likely due to poor ground conditions):: A warning (judge pointing to his/her watch) shall be given to both teams before a No Pull for inactivity/stalemate/deadlock is given in order for both teams to have a possibility to react.
+Any cautions will be carried over to the new pull. - c) both teams leaving go of the rope before the finish of a pull - d) a pull being interrupted without infringement by either of the teams, the teams will be granted a reasonable rest and retake the pull.

+When a "No pull" is declared, in the case a), during the points phase of a competition, in the event of a "no pull", the pull will not be repeated.
 Both teams get nil (0) points and three (3) cautions for that end.
 If one of the teams win the other end, that team will get 1 point and the other team nil.
 If both ends during a match results in a "no pull", both teams will get nil (0) points and six (6) cautions.